BigManzai/opensim-ossl-example-scripts/README.md

 The missing scripts are already contained in the XML configuration files, but are commented out.

+## Copy the directories into your opensim / bin directory.

 assetconfig.py is a helper script to create XML files for OpenSimulator.